 You know what?
 During my final two years in high school at Starehe, I stopped reading novels apart from Chinua Achebe's A Man of the People which I studied because it was a set book for our 2005 KCSE exams.
 I only read that novel as I feared reading other novels would take up space in my memory that I wanted to reserve for the academic knowledge I needed to excel in school.
 Sometime in 2004 when Dad urged me to read novels, I pleaded with him to let me read only academic books.
 I almost cried while pleading with him to leave me alone to study what I thought was fit for my memory.

-It seems to me now that my fear that reading novels would take up space in my memory was unfounded because when we were sitting for our KCSE exams in 2005, I spotted my classmate Brian Nalyanya reading a novel during a night prep.
+It seems to me now that my fear that reading novels would take up space in my memory was unfounded because when we were sitting for our KCSE exams in 2005, I spotted my classmate Brian Nalyanya reading during a night prep a book that looked to me like a novel.
 Nalyanya went ahead to emerge among the top 10 students in the country in the KCSE exams.
 He scored an 'A' in all the subjects he sat for, including English which I got an 'A-' in despite having applied myself to studying only the set books.
 When I was in Starehe Institute in 2006, a female teacher informed us during one lesson that Nalyanya wrote some of the best KCSE compositions.
 And she was quick to tell us she didn't know who that Nalyanya was.

 After I finished high school in 2005, I never became an avid reader of novels like the way my brother Joe Kagigite was when he was in high school.
 Imagine between 2006 and 2019, I only read about five novels which I regrettably never kept in my room for future re-reading.
 Boy, how I would have loved to have those novels in my room just to take pride in knowing I have read them!